MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_01_lab_ak.md

 Find the taskbar on your Windows 10 desktop.
 The taskbar contains the icons for the applications that you'll use in this lab:

+-   File Explorer

 -   Microsoft Edge

--   File Explorer

--   Windows PowerShell
+-   Windows Terminal

 -   Visual Studio Code

+-   Microsoft Azure Storeage Explorer

 ### Exercise 1: Build a back-end API by using Azure Storage and the Web Apps feature of Azure App Service